y0014984/65-o-fun/README.md

 -   Display with tile based output (8x8 tiles in black and white) 320x240px = 40x30 tiles
 -   64 colors (foreground and background)
 -   software and time-based hardware interrupts
+-   date and time registers
 -   manual breakpoints
 -   More display modes (not yet)
 -   RAM banking (not yet)
--   Linux like Bios supporting the following commands:
+-   Linux like Bios commands
-    -   echo
-    -   clear

 ## Build